HabanaAI/Model-References/PyTorch/examples/gpu_migration/generative_models/stable-diffusion/README.md

 ## Known Issues
 * Initial random noise generation has been moved to CPU.
 Arguably, CPU-generated random noise produces better images.
-* The last column of images is corrupted on Gaudi2.

 ## Changelog
 ### 1.10.0